JulkaUlka/organick/README.md

 ## Getting started:

-1.Ensure that you have access to the Database URL provided exclusively for Sigma employees in the .env file.
+1. __Ensure that you have access to the Database URL provided exclusively for Sigma employees in the .env file.__

 2. Clone the repository: